belfastruby/belfastruby.github.io/_posts/2014-10-14-a-special-break-conf-meetup.markdown

 sponsors: [{name: "Rumble Labs", image: "/assets/images/rumblelabs-logo.png", link: "http://rumblelabs.com"}, {name: "Shopkeep", image: "/assets/images/shopkeeppos-logo.png", link: "http://shopkeep.com"}, {name: "Nuu", image: "/assets/images/nuu-logo.png", link: "http://nuu.in"}]

-intro: "We're joining the Break Conference fringe activities this week, as we'll be hosting a series of lightening talks kicking off at 7pm on Wednesday 12th November at 21 Social.
+intro: "We're joining the Break Conference fringe activities this week, as we'll be hosting a series of lightening talks, kicking off at 7pm on Wednesday 12th November at 21 Social.
 The meetup is open to everyone so don't worry if you haven't scooped up a ticket for Break.
 If you're interested in Ruby, Rails or just want to discuss code over a few drinks, come along!"

 ---